chris-short/chkcerts/README.md

 # certcheck

-A Go program to display certificate chains in the same vein as ssl-tester.
+A Go program to display certificate chains and validate their order in the same vein as [ssl-tester](https://github.com/chris-short/ssl-tester) but more flexible.

 ## Usage